KevinPNguy01/Eater-Enrollment/README.md

 <p>Before starting the server, you'll need to install the necessary dependencies.
 Follow these steps:</p>
 <ol>
   <li>Navigate to the <code>/backend/</code> directory in your terminal.</li>
-  <li>Run the following command to install all required dependencies:</li>
+  <li>Run the following command to install the required dependencies for the backend:</li>
 </ol>

 <pre><code>npm install</code></pre>